giannhskod/text-classification-mlp/remarks.md

 * Screenshot of Naive Bayes perfornamce
 * PLot the best params of the NB model which aplha has the best value

+ * Plot a run for TF-IDF with more of 30 epochs.